-Phinh was a great guide, we asked million questions about customs of the village and she alway answer.
-She understand english and we could understand her.
-She learned english from tourist.
+Phinh was a great guide, we asked a million questions about customs of the village and she always answers.
+She understands English and we could understand her.
+She learned English from tourist.

 Locals helped us during the trekking through the ricefield, mud and fun experience!

-We loved the homestay, it was a real home not an hotel so you have to be prepared.
+We loved the homestay, it was a real home not a hotel so you have to be prepared.